 For reference, view the City of Montecito’s CWPP prepared by Jensen Hughes.

 Thousands of homes in Malibu and the surrounding areas are in serious danger of destruction by fire because they are in the Wildland Urban Interface (WUI) where human development intermingles with forests, fields, and other wildlands.
 However, there are steps homeowners can take to reduce the chance of home ignition:

-- Railroad ties should not be used for landscaping.
-They are extremely flammable and prone to re-ignition even after the initial fire.
+- Do not use railroad ties for landscaping as they are extremely flammable and prone to re-ignition even after the initial fire

 BUILD AN ACTION PLAN